 MOORCROFT, William.
 Ormskirk, Lancashire 1765 — Andkhui 25.8.1825.
 British Veterinary Surgeon and Traveller in North-West India.
 Born as illegitimate son of Ann M., educated in “Liverpool as a surgeon, studied veterinary science in France.
 Made a fortune by his veterinary practice in London, but lost it over patents.
 Appointed in 1808 veterinary surgeon to the Bengal Army and Inspector of military studs.
-In 1811-2 crossed the Himalaya and traced the sources of the Satlaj and Indus; in 1819 went to Lahore, Ladak, residing at Leh, to kashmir, via Attock and Peshawar to Kabul, to Bokhara, disposing of his merchandise; commenced his return journey, Aug.
+In 1811-2 crossed the Himalaya and traced the sources of the Satlaj and Indus; in 1819 went to Lahore, Ladak, residing at Leh, to Kashmir, via Attock and Peshawar to Kabul, to Bokhara, disposing of his merchandise; commenced his return journey, Aug.
 1825; soon after died at Andkhui, and was buried at Balkh.”
+In his travels he was studying the value and availability of Afghan and Central Asian horses which he preferred to Arabic, then commonly used by cavalry in India.
+But he also had wider trade interests and a fair amount of pure wanderlust.
+His superiors were nor approving his plans.
+The reason of his death remained unclear, but probably it was the fever then common in northern Afghanistan.
+Also Trebeck died, but their papers were brought to Calcutta.
+The major part of his journal concentrates on Ladakh, Kashmir and the Punjab and containsvaluable notes about geography, zoology, ethnography, occasionally even archaeology, and especially about economic and commercial resources”

 Publications: “A Journey to Lake Mánasaróvara in U’n-dés, a Province of little Tibet”, AsRes 18, (1813), 8o-reprint with new paging of Indian original publ. in London 1818, 380-536.